anu6420/dor-hprc-venv-manager/README.md

 # dor-hprc-venv-manager
-Python virtual environment (venv) management tool suite
+ModuLair - a Python virtual environment (venv) management tool suite

 # Installation
-Clone this repository into a root directory of choice.
-The scripts will be installed in a "bin" subfolder of this directory.
+Clone this repository into a directory of your choice.
+Once cloned, enter the repo directory and run the *setup.sh* script.
+The ModuLair scripts will be installed in a bin sub-directory.
-Then, run the *setup.sh* script in the root directory to run the installation the scripts.
+We suggest adding this bin directory to the PATH environment variable for more convenient use.
 ```bash
 $ cd /sw/local
 $ git clone git@github.com:tamu-edu/dor-hprc-venv-manager.git